 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Coarsely grate the courgette and put it in a clean tea towel.
-Gather up the sides and squeeze out the excess water.
-Pat the grated courgette dry and place the courgette in a large mixing bowl.
+One: Coarsely grate the courgette and place it in a clean tea towel.
+Gather up the sides and squeeze firmly to remove as much excess liquid as possible.
+Pat dry, then transfer the courgette to a large mixing bowl.

 Two: Add all of the other ingredients to the mixing bowl.